hotteok13/Castle-Jump/README.md

  - We have created additional quests using the dictionary.
  - We used the method of loading an object with AssetDatabase.LoadAssetAtPath().
  - Colliders are judged based on the material name of the collider.
+ - Input is made to operate using keycode.
+ - It is designed to iteratively move the map using an algorithm that recycles three maps.

 Design Pattern
  - Singleton